Our Vacancies

 Hours: 37.5 per week, term-time only

-Closing date: 25th February 2025, 12:00 noon
+Closing date: 4th April2025, 12:00 noon

 The Role

 We are seeking a confident and capable Technician to join our Science Department, working alongside two current Technicians to provide exceptional support to teaching staff and pupils in either Chemistry or Physics, according to your expertise.
-Job shares will be considered.

-The successful candidate will have a sound knowledge of school-relevant Chemistry or Physics, and enthusiasm for Science education.
+The successful candidate will have knowledge of school-relevant Chemistry or Physics, and enthusiasm for Science education.
 You must be comfortable both working under the instruction of the Senior Science Technician, and taking initiative to manage your own workload and adapt to changes in the classroom.

 This role represents an exciting opportunity to make a significant mark on the teaching and learning of Science in one of the country’s leading HMC Independent Schools.